dale0525/ClipBroad/README.md

 *This is a very early version solely for personal use.
 Though CPU/RAM/Battery usages are very low, it may consume network traffic during sync process.
 Use on your own risk.*

+*By login to Github, ClipBroad will ask for your **user** and **repo** permission.
+These permissions are used to get your avatar, username, Github API rate limit, as well as creating a private repository named **ClipBroadHistory** for you, uploading and deleting clipboard items to this repository.*

 **Currently only available on Windows, Mac & Android.
 Linux and iOS should also work, but you need to [build on your own](https://github.com/dale0525/ClipBroad#build).**

 ## Usage